canonical/kafka-operator/docs/tutorial/enable-encryption.md

 For example, you can relate Charmed Apache Kafka to the [Self-signed Certificates Charm](https://charmhub.io/self-signed-certificates) using the [tls-certificates](https://charmhub.io/integrations/tls-certificates) interface.
-The `tls-certificates` relation centralizes TLS certificate management, handling certificate provisioning, requests, and renewal.
+The `tls-certificates` relation centralises TLS certificate management, handling certificate provisioning, requests, and renewal.
 This approach allows you to use different certificate providers, including self-signed certificates or external services such as Let's Encrypt.

 ```{note}
 In this tutorial, we will distribute [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate) to all charms (Charmed Apache Kafka and client applications) that are signed using a root self-signed CA that is also trusted by all applications.